becca-bailey/gatsby-site/_posts/2016-04-12-polymorphism-in-clojure.md

 Simple, right?
 Using polymorphism, we don't have to write methods with awkward names like say_hello_in_spanish, nor do we have to remember what language a person speaks when we call the method.

-In a functional language like Clojure that doesn't have a clear inheritance structure, this can be a little tricker.
+In a functional language like Clojure that doesn't have a clear inheritance structure, this can be a little trickier.
 One way of accomplishing this is multimethods.
 For example, here I am able to mimic the same behavior using maps to store data.

 Note: `defmulti` requires a *dispatch function* which in this case is a map location.